Skip to contents

 data

-A named list of telemetry objects (from ctmm::as.telemetry()) to be used as the empirical basis for the simulations.
+A named list of telemetry objects, created with ctmm::as.telemetry(), to be used as the empirical basis for the simulations.
 Each telemetry object must contain valid metadata and timestamped locations.

 models

-(Optional) Named list of fitted ctmm models (from ctmm::ctmm.fit() or ctmm::ctmm.select()).
+(Optional) Named list of fitted movement models, one per individual, created with ctmm::ctmm.select().
+Names must match those in data.
 If not supplied, models are fitted automatically.

 n_individuals